Katrina Plamondon, PhD

 Research Interests & Projects

-Experiences of Inclusion (PI): As part of a larger study about methods for arriving at consensus funded through the BC SUPPORT Unit, this dialogue-based and arts-informed study brings people together to develop insights about how people experience feeling included (or not) when they are invited into decision-making or research tables, particularly because of a perspective they bring.
+Experiences of Inclusion (PI; 2019-2022): As part of a larger study about methods for arriving at consensus funded through the BC SUPPORT Unit, this dialogue-based and arts-informed study brings people together to develop insights about how people experience feeling included (or not) when they are invited into decision-making or research tables, particularly because of a perspective they bring.
 Participants in this study self-identify as part of a group that experiences historical and systemic exclusion or -isms.

-Community-Led Action Important for Resiliency in Youth (CLARITY) (co-PI): This community-led and youth-engaged study brings people together to explore what community-based factors contribute to creating environments that support youth in their paths toward resiliency.
+Community-Led Action Important for Resiliency in Youth (CLARITY) (co-PI; 2018-ongoing): This community-led and youth-engaged study brings people together to explore what community-based factors contribute to creating environments that support youth in their paths toward resiliency.
 In 2022, CLARITY work focuses on knowledge dissemination, bringing community together in conversation about community-driven resilience.
 Funding for CLARITY is generously offered through the KGH Foundation, Blenk Family Foundation, and SSHRC.

 Selected Publications & Presentations